Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 print ("sys.argv[0] :", sys.argv[0])
 print ("sys.argv: ", sys.argv)
 ```

-After the above code, if you execute the abov python program on command line, you're getting the result as follows :
+After the above code, if you execute the above python program on command line, you're getting the result as follows :

 ```bash
 # hyunyoung2 @ hyunyoung2-desktop in ~ [15:33:37]